WillNE

-William Jonathan Lenney (born 11 March 1996), better known as WillNE, is an English YouTuber and internet personality based in London.
+William Jonathan Lenney (born 11 March 1996), better known as WillNE, is an English YouTuber and internet personality.
 Lenney's content is noted for both his videos focusing around internet culture and his practical jokes, such as getting a variety of YouTubers to collaboratively sing the song "All Star" without their knowledge, and fooling several media organisations into thinking he was a contestant on I'm a Celebrity...Get Me Out of Here!.
 Lenney's style of content was described by Vice Media in 2018 as designed for "teenagers hyper-literate on internet culture."
+In January 2024, Lenney became a co-owner of Quadrant Esports, a content creation and apparel brand founded by Lando Norris.
+In May 2025, Lenney would co found the Rodd's coffee brand along side James Marriott.

-Early life and education
+Early life

-Lenney was born and grew up in Whitley Bay, England.
-He attended Loughborough University, where he studied automotive engineering.
-In 2016, Lenney quit his job as an attendant at a dinosaur-themed mini golf course.
+William Jonathan Lenney was born in Newcastle-upon-Tyne on 11 March 1996 and grew up in Monkseaton, Whitley Bay, England.

+He went to secondary school at Whitley Bay High School.

+He attended Loughborough University, where he studied automotive engineering, before quitting in 2016.